 8. Ulysses S. Grant

 The 18th President of the US was Republican Ulysses S. Grant who served as the head of state from 1869 to 1877.
-As a General in the military Grant had played a major role in the Union army’s victory over the Confederacy’s forces during the American Civil War.
-President Grant’s accomplishments during his two terms in office include overseeing Reconstruction in the southern states, dismantling the Confederacy, as well as supporting civil rights for black citizens.
+As a general in the military, Grant had played a major role in the Union army’s victory over the Confederacy’s forces during the American Civil War.
+President Grant’s accomplishments during his two terms in office include overseeing the reconstruction in the southern states, dismantling the Confederacy, as well as supporting civil rights for black citizens.
 Perhaps the most significant cause of Grant’s downfall and reputation as a poor leader are due to the many allegations of corruption and financial misconduct which plagued his administration.
-Another major failure of Grant’s career occurred during the 1876 Battle of Little Bighorn when US General Custer was killed by warriors from the Sioux tribe.

 7. John Tyler